Symmetric locally free resolutions and rationality problems: Quadric bundles from symmetric resolutions of the same sheaf

+Note that not only the discriminant curve is determined by the quadric bundle $Q_G$.
+In fact, from the proof of \cite[Proposition 1.2]{B3} it follows that for every quadric bundle $Q$ over $\mathbb{P}^2$ there exists a unique projective bundle $\mathbf P$ over $ \mathbb{P}^2$ such that $Q$ appears on $\mathbf P$ as a divisor of relative degree 2.
+In other words, in our notation, we have $\mathbb P(\mathcal G)$ is determined by $Q_G$.
+In particular, $\mathcal G$ is determined by $Q_G$ up to a twist by a line bundle on $\mathbb{P}^2$ and consequently also $\mathcal L$ is determined by $Q_G$ up to a twist by a line bundle on $\mathbb{P}^2$.

-\begin{lem} The section $G$ induces a quadric bundle $Q_G\subset \PP(\mathcal{G}^{\vee})$ with discriminant $C\subset \PP^2$. \end{lem} \begin{proof} The discriminant is exactly the locus where the quadric form $q$ has lower rank. \end{proof} {In what follows, we will take into account sheaves $\mathcal G$ and maps $q_G$ of generic maximal rank such that the discriminant curve $C$ is smooth and the corank $2$ locus empty.}
+{ In what follows, we assume that all considered quadric bundles arise} from sheaves $\mathcal G$ of even rank and maps $q_G$ of generic maximal rank such that the discriminant curve $C$ is smooth and the corank two locus is empty.